Robert Austin Wynns Player Props: Dodgers vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- The Mets gave up 169 total home runs last season (one per game) to rank 12th in baseball.

-- Peterson makes the start for the Mets, his fourth of the season.
-He is 0-2 with a 4.91 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Scherzer (2-1 with a 4.41 ERA and 14 strikeouts in 16 1/3 innings pitched) gets the start for the Mets, his fourth of the season.

-- His last appearance came on Tuesday against the San Diego Padres, when the left-hander went 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his last appearance -- in relief on Sunday -- the right-hander threw 2/3 innings against the Oakland Athletics while surrendering hits.

-- In three games this season, the 27-year-old has amassed an ERA of 4.91, with 9.8 strikeouts per nine innings.
-Opponents are batting .328 against him.
+- The 38-year-old has a 4.41 ERA and 7.7 strikeouts per nine innings across three games this season, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.